What is QRM?

 Quick Response Manufacturing (QRM)

-is a company-wide strategy that reduces lead times on the shop floor and in the office operations.
+is a company-wide strategy, founded by the QRM Institute Special Advisor Rajan Suri, that reduces lead times on the shop floor and in the office operations.
 It allows companies to grow by bringing their products to the market more rapidly.
 QRM further increases profitability by reducing cost, enhancing delivery performance and improving quality.

 We see it happening all around us.
 The consumer demands more choice and desires prompt deliveries.
 Customization and speed are more important than ever before and this holds for all parties in the supply chain.
 It is of critical importance for all organizations to respond adequately to these trends.
 With QRM this can be done in a sustainable and integral manner.